nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 {{! multiexcerpt name='recipe-tip'}} {{#> callout type='tip' heading='General Remarks'}}

-*   <span style="line-height: 21.58px;">This recipe is not specific to a system or an IDE.
+*   This recipe is not specific to a system or an IDE.
 You will have to adapt it to your needs.
 The sole obligation is to use Maven in a console.
-But, even this part, with experience, could be fitted to your IDE habits if you have any.</span>
+But, even this part, with experience, could be fitted to your IDE habits if you have any.
 *   For any remark about this recipe or about this cookbook, don't hesitate to leave us a comment on this page.

 {{/callout}}{{! /multiexcerpt}}

-&nbsp;

 This recipe is composed of the major steps below: